 Empirical Reasoning Center (ERC): Empirical reasoning is the process of thinkingcritically about organizing, analyzing, and visualizing qualitative, quantitative, and/or geospatial data.
 The ERC canhelp you through each step of the research process, from basic research design and formulating a hypothesis to data analysis and visualization to interpreting and presenting results.

 FLIP Library: The Columbia and Barnard First-Generation Low-Income Partnership (FLIP) maintains a lending library of textbooks and other course texts inside the Barnard Library, as well as on the 4th floor of Butler Library at Columbia.
-Students identifying as first-generation or low-income can gain full semester access to FLIP collection materials.
+Students identifying as first-generation or low-income can gain full semester access to FLIP collection materials by filling out the online FLI Partnership Libraries Access Form.
 The Library's guide Making Required Texts Affordable offers additional strategies for finding affordable course materials.